Lo-GR/CarddyPartyFrontEnd/README.md

 ## Description

 _Card Game similar to JackBox/CAH.
-Rules still in development_
+Rules still in development.
+This is the front end piece of a full stack repo.
+See the backend here https://github.com/Lo-GR/CarddyPartyBackEnd_

 ------------------------------
 ### <u>Table of Contents</u>